Property Title Search · All 58 CA Counties · LDA #268 Verify ↗

 What is an ownership and encumbrance (O&E) report?

 An ownership and encumbrance report lists the current owner of record and every recorded encumbrance on a property, including mortgages, deeds of trust, liens, and judgments, without issuing title insurance.
 It is the report investors and lenders order to see what is recorded against a property.
-TruPoint's $250 full report is an O&E paired with the complete ownership history.
+See our full California O&E report page.
+TruPoint's $275 Expanded Title Search is an O&E paired with the complete ownership history, while the $95 Property Lien Report covers liens on their own.

 How do I find liens on a property in California?